• Home

 Tenebrae is one of more somber services in Christianity.
 It acknowledges not just the darkness and sorrow that accompanied Jesus’ death, but also the darkness and sorrow present in our world today.
 Having a service that focuses on this offers a chance to contemplate how bleak the world would be without Christ; an important reminder during the holiest week of the year.
 It offers a stark contrast to the light and joy experienced in Easter celebrations.
 Having that contrast in mind can make both more meaningful.

-• HOLY THURSDAY: MASS OF THE LORD'S SUPPER • April 14, 2022 • 7:00 pm • St. John the Evangelist
+• HOLY THURSDAY: MASS OF THE LORD'S SUPPER • Thursday, April 17, 2025 • 7 pm • St. John Church

 • Holy Thursday: Mass of the Lord's Supper